Ray-B-Ouamba/SWEET-HAIR-SALON2/README.md

 # SWEET HAIR-SALON 2

-A tool for drawing clients, giving information, organizing work, and fostering relationships with the public that visits the salon.  ro
+A tool for drawing clients, giving information, organizing work, and fostering relationships with the public that visits the salon.

 **PROJECT LINK:**  https://ray-b-ouamba.github.io/SWEET-HAIR-SALON2/